-I'm sure by now you've heard about the news breaking in the WordPress website builder community, regarding Breakdance, the brand new website builder from Soflyy.
-Louis Reingold, the CEO, and founder of Oxygen dropped the bomb on the new 'Elementor challenger' out of the blue.
-This has ended up heaving a ton of chatter and cause of concern in the Oxygen community.
+I’m sure by now you’ve heard about the news breaking in the WordPress website builder community, regarding Breakdance, the brand-new website builder from Soflyy.
+Louis Reingold, the CEO, and founder of Oxygen dropped the bomb on the new ‘Elementor challenger’ out of the blue.
+This has ended up tossing a ton of chatter and causing concern in the Oxygen community.
 So, what does all this actually mean for the future of Oxygen Builder?
 And how does this news impact my future plans for creating content using Oxygen?

-I've been a big fan and user of Oxygen Builder since around 2018.
-I come from the Genesis Theme Framework years and that was an influential time for my business as a freelance web designer.
+I’ve been a big lover and avid user of Oxygen Builder since around 2018.
+I come from the Genesis Theme Framework era and that was an influential time for my business as a freelance web designer and developer,

-When Oxygen came along, it was a breath of fresh air.
-It literally helped to transform my business and made me fall in love with website design again.
+When Oxygen came along, it was truly a breath of fresh air.
+It helped to transform my business and made me fall in love with website design again.

 Don’t get me wrong, I still love writing front-end code, but Oxygen combines the best of both worlds, which is why I love it so much.

 I started creating content using Oxygen Builder in 2019 both here on the blog and on my YouTube channel.

 I’ve continued to build my business using Oxygen and for that, I am eternally grateful for the work Louis and his team of devs have done over the years.